Information Loss and Disparate Effects in Network Embeddings: Information Loss

 \begin{itemize} \item The regions of parameter space do \emph{not} depend on $a$, but only on $p,q,r$.
-That is, the degree of information loss depends only on edge densities within and between the communities, not the size of the communities themselves. \item Most ``real-world'' graphs fall in the intermediate region $\Pi_m$: they have both sparsity and homophily, with within-group edges typically denser than between-group edges.
-It is rare to have strongly heterophilic communities ($\Pi_s$) or extremely-dense graphs $(\Pi_d)$. \item From the embedding $K$, one can ``read off'' whether the embedding is invertible by checking the boundary conditions of each region: If $K_2^2 = K_1K_3$, the original graph is in $\Pi_d$; if $K = \mathbf 0$, the original graph is in $\Pi_s$; otherwise, $\Pi_m$. \end{itemize}
+That is, the information loss depends only on edge densities, not the size of the communities themselves. \item Most ``real-world'' graphs fall in the intermediate region $\Pi_m$: they have both sparsity and homophily, with within-group edges typically denser than between-group edges.
+It is rare to have strongly heterophilic communities ($\Pi_s$) or extremely-dense graphs $(\Pi_d)$. \item Community structure information is generally preserved in the embedding, even as degree/density information is not. \item The sparse, information-loss region $\Pi_s$ is convex, while the dense, information-preserving region $\Pi_d$ is not (especially when $q$ is small). \end{itemize}